 - Veterans benefits: For military-related exposure

-Available in asbestos trust funds for mesothelioma victims regardless of the ban
+Available in trust funds for mesothelioma victims regardless of the ban

 Future Implications